 In this page you'll find resources and ideas to announce your event and decorate your venue and make it pop.
 Make the occasion special by dressing up the event space in an extraordinary and mathematical way.

 Create posters to announce your event using our template.
 They feature an empty space in the bottom where you can write your plan for the celebration, the event's time and place or a website address where people can find more information.

-The map in the poster is a Dymaxion map, or Fuller map, which shows the world as an unfolded icosahedron.
+The 2021 poster features a Dymaxion map, or Fuller map, which shows the world as an unfolded icosahedron.
 It doesn't have a "right way up", and it shows the continents united as a single "island".